axibase/atsd/rule-engine/workday-calendar.md

 ## Overview

-Workday Calendar is a data structure that contains a list of exceptions to the regular workday calendar such as observed holidays and weekend working days.
+Workday Calendar contains a list of dates that represent exceptions to the regular workday calendar such as observed holidays and weekend working days.

-The list can be associated with a country, a region, an industry, or a specific organization, such as a stock exchange, a religious institution, or a school district.
+The list can be associated with a country, a region, a specific organization, such as a stock exchange or a school district.

-Each calendar is assigned a unique key and can be accessed in rules and SQL queries by key to check if the given day is a working day based on the actual observed calendar.
+Each calendar is assigned a unique key and can be accessed by key in the rule engine and SQL queries to check if the given day is a working day based on the actual observed calendar.

 ## Usage